habibamamdouuh/Incubator-Monitoring-System/README.md

 - Register for a new account or log in with existing credentials.
 - View your baby's incubator data in real time from the dashboard.
 - Log out securely when finished.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For questions or support, please contact the project maintainers via GitHub Issues.